CAOTE: KV Cache Selection for LLMs via Attention Output Error-Based Token Eviction: Introduction

 \section{Introduction}

-Large Language Models (LLMs) represent a large step forward in natural language processing by demonstrating remarkable proficiency in tasks such as text generation \cite{coenen2021wordcraft}, machine translation \cite{xiao2023survey}, and question-answering \cite{robinson2022leveraging}.
-Many of these tasks require handling long prompt inputs efficiently, particularly in retrieval-augmented generation (RAG), long-form document understanding \cite{liao2024doclayllm}, summarization \cite{zhang2024benchmarking}, and multi-turn dialogue systems \cite{thoppilan2022lamda}—collectively referred to as long-context LLMs.
-A key challenge in long-context applications is the increased latency during inference and generation, primarily due to the quadratic computational complexity of self-attention and the growing memory demands of handling long sequences.
+Large Language Models (LLMs) have demonstrated impressive capabilities across a wide range of natural language tasks, including text generation \cite{coenen2021wordcraft}, machine translation \cite{xiao2023survey}, and question answering \cite{robinson2022leveraging}.
+Many of these applications—such as retrieval-augmented generation (RAG), long-form document understanding \cite{liao2024doclayllm}, summarization \cite{zhang2024benchmarking}, and multi-turn dialogue systems \cite{thoppilan2022lamda}—require processing long input sequences, giving rise to the class of long-context LLMs.

-To alleviate computational overhead, Key-Value (KV) caching is a widely adopted technique that enables faster inference in LLMs.
-It does so by storing the key-value states of previously processed tokens and reusing them when generating new tokens, reducing redundant computations \cite{pope2023efficiently}.
-However, while KV caching significantly enhances efficiency, it comes at the cost of substantial memory consumption as mentioned in \cite{zhang2024h2o} , especially in long-context setups.
-In such cases, the memory footprint of the KV cache often exceeds the memory usage of the model itself, making it a major bottleneck, especially, for memory-constraint devices.
-In this paper we focus on improving KV cache eviction methods by keeping relevant KV to utilize the memory budget in the best possible way.

-Several methods have been proposed to optimize KV cache memory usage, including sparse attention mechanisms that selectively attend to a subset of tokens rather than all previous tokens reducing memory and computational complexity \cite{zhang2023adaptive, xiaoefficient}, efficient attention architectures such as linearized attention \cite{choromanski2020rethinking}, and memory-efficient transformers \cite{shazeer2019fast} which approximate self-attention to minimize memory consumption.
-These methods require from-scratch training or model finetuning, however, in this work, we focus on post-training token eviction method which dynamically discard less important tokens from the KV cache to control memory growth \cite{zhang2024h2o}.
-Token eviction methods offer a distinct advantage in memory management by explicitly reducing the KV cache size while preserving critical information.
-These methods leverage the sparsity of attention --- a phenomenon where a small subset of cached keys contribute disproportionately in the attention mechanism --- to selectively retain only the most important tokens.
+A central challenge in long-context inference is the increased computational and memory overhead, particularly during the prefill and generation phases.
+This is primarily due to the quadratic complexity of self-attention and the growing memory footprint from storing activations over extended sequences.
+To mitigate quadratic attention computation, Key-Value (KV) caching has become a standard optimization, enabling faster inference by reusing previously computed key-value states \cite{pope2023efficiently}.
+However, in long-context settings, the memory consumed by the KV cache can surpass that of the model itself \cite{zhang2024h2o}, posing a significant bottleneck—especially for memory-constrained environments.